 It is crucial to distinguish between a change in quantity demanded, which is a movement along the demand curve caused by a change in price, and a change in demand, which implies a shift of the demand curve itself.
 A change in demand is caused by a change in a demand shifter- a change in price causes a movement along the demand curve.
 An increase in demand is a shift of the demand curve to the right.
-A decrease in demand is a shift of the demand curve highlights the difference.
+A decrease in demand is a shift in the demand curve to the left.
+This drawing of a demand curve highlights the difference.